 One more time for the people in the back- it can be quite wet in Seattle!
 I’d recommend packing a decent raincoat (here’s an option for men) and an umbrella.

-I also think that rainboots are quite cute, especially with dresses, but since they’re not easily stowed in a carry-on, you could alternatively bring some other type of waterproof shoe, like a hiking boot (like this one or this one).
+I also think that rainboots are quite cute, especially with dresses, but since they’re not easily stowed in most pieces of luggage, you could alternatively bring some other type of waterproof shoe, like a hiking boot (like this one or this one).
 These type of shoes will both keep your feet nice and dry and come in handy if you plan on exploring Seattle’s gorgeous natural surroundings!

 Hiking clothes